intel/device-modeling-language/doc/1.4/language.md

 are not shared across all objects instantiating the template.

-(Indirectly) recursive memoized method calls are not allowed; the result of such a call will result in a run-time critical error.
+(Indirectly) recursive memoized method calls are not allowed; the result of such a call is a run-time critical error.

 ## Session variables